 Unfortunately, relying on this centralized approach to data management throws up multiple problems.

-In simple terms, data mesh lets us query data without first moving it to a lake or warehouse.
+Data mesh lets us query data without first moving it to a lake or warehouse.
 It relies on a decentralized data management strategy, allowing businesses to operationalize and analyze data from within a data source.

 Instead of moving data to a separate target system, business teams (or "domain owners" or “domains”) are in charge of data management and ownership, removing many of the issues associated with monolithic data architectures.